pastelgf/rootandsteel.github.io/rules.md

 </tbody>
 </table>

 All items in Root and Steel have their prices represented by one of these 5 values.
+Anything that would cost more cannot be purchased with coin, instead needing to be earned via adventure.

+Towns and villages only sell items up to standard value.
+Cities only sell items up to valuable value.
+Capital cities can sell anything.

 ## Equipment

 The vast majority of a character's options, both in Combat or Exploration, are defined by their [equipment](equipment.md).
 Equipment are stored in slots, which come in two forms: readied and unreadied.

 A character starts with 5 readied slots, which represent the items they have on hand, and also the items they use in Combat.
 Unreadied slots represent the items a character is storing in a bag, or in an otherwise hard to reach place.
 Unreadied items are easily usable during Exploration, but not Combat.
 A character has a number of unreadied slots equal to 10 + their might score.
 Some equipment is consumable.
 Once used, it cannot be used again until the adventure is over, or until a character spends supplies to refresh it.
 Supplies represent the extra bits and bobs a character has on hand, which are only refreshed when an adventure is finished.
 A character does not need to repurchase consumed items, they are permanent.

+All characters are assumed to have access to standard clothing which does not take up a slot.

 A character's starting equipment will be defined by whichever [kit](kits.md) they pick.
 Kit choices are restricted based on class.